devicetree-org/devicetree-specification/source/devicenodes.rst

 ``/aliases`` node
 -----------------

-A device tree may have an aliases node (``/aliases``) that defines one or more alias properties.
-The alias node shall be at the root of the device tree and have the node name ``/aliases``.
+A devicetree may have an aliases node (``/aliases``) that defines one or more alias properties.
+The alias node shall be at the root of the devicetree and have the node name ``/aliases``.

 Each property of the ``/aliases`` node defines an alias.
 The property name specifies the alias name.
-The property value specifies the full path to a node in the device tree.
+The property value specifies the full path to a node in the devicetree.
 For example, the property serial0 = ``"/simple-bus@fe000000/serial@llc500"`` defines the alias serial0.

 Alias names shall be a lowercase text strings of 1 to 31 characters from